tamglaeser/tamglaeser.github.io/books.md

 - _The Remains of the Day_ by Kazuo Ishiguro
 - _Murder on the Orient Express_ by Agatha Christie
 - _Fall of Giants_ by Ken Follett
+- _Three Men in a Boat_ by Jerome K. Jerome